torvalds/linux/Documentation/RCU/checklist.rst

 	Another exception is where performance is not an issue, and RCU provides a simpler implementation.
-An example of this situation is the dynamic NMI code in the Linux 2.6 kernel, at least on architectures where NMIs are rare.
+An example of this situation is the dynamic NMI code in the GNU/Linux 2.6 kernel, at least on architectures where NMIs are rare.

 	Yet another exception is where the low real-time latency of RCU's